GoWeb-Internship/be-better/content/clientHistory/elena-entrepreneur.md

 enName: Elena
 enPosition: Entrepreneur
 enText:
   Thanks for the coaching.
-I did not think that everything is hidden in ourselves and I have such potential!
-She took the risk of performing on stage (previously she did not dare to do this).
+I have never thought that we all have such a hidden potential!
+I took the risk of performing on stage (previously I did not dare to do it).
 It's really a thrill to overcome your fear!
-She also changed her attitude towards making money.
-I used to think that I needed to work hard in the office, and after coaching I also decided to develop my hobby.
-The first orders have arrived.
+Also I changed my attitude towards making money.
+I used to think that I needed to work hard in the office, and after coaching I also decided to make money on my hobby.
+The first orders have appeared.
 I'm extremely happy!
 Thank you!
 ruName: Елена
 ruPosition: Предприниматель
 ruText: